AlexB030/dPHI/README.md

 It serves the purpose of enabling others to reproduce our finding with regard to:

 1. performance measuring of the cryptographic operations of our anonymous routing protocol
-2. computation of performance indicators such as anonymity set size, reliability of session establishment etc. of the protocol (see paper for all related measures)
+2. the Matlab code and data for the quantitative anonymity analysis of dPHI, LAP and HORNET (see paper for all related measures)

 While instructions on how to get the C-implementation up and running _(i.)_ are presented in the following, the Matlab scripts for analysis _(ii.)_, including a dedicated readme-file on how to use them, can be found in the subfolder _analysis_.